Have you been struggling to achieve your health goals?

 You make it a habit of eating within reason a little bit of each food group.
 Of course, limiting sugar is crucial.
 Just make sure to start over and keep going even if you fall off your goals sometimes.

-Look at your written goals, to keep yourself grounded to your health goals.
+Look at your written goals, to keep yourself grounded in your health goals.
 You need to be able to play with those grandbabies, for example.

 # 9 Celebrate Success